OmniOMR/mung/README.md

 and which kind of relations are stored for common western music notation, check out the [annotator instruction from MUSCIMarker](https://muscimarker.readthedocs.io/en/latest/instructions.html).

+## Ontology

+The definitions of valid MuNG classes and dependency relationships are in the `ontology/` folder.

 ## Dataset